Bimbisara (film): Plot

 In 500 BC, a wanderer and his companion are chased in a forest by a troop of soldiers.
 They all fall into a sinkhole that leads to a cave.
 When the wanderer is fighting off the soldiers, skeletons come out from mysterious mirrors and pull the soldiers into them.
 The wanderer breaks one of the mirrors to escape which liberates a demon from it.
 In gratitude, the demon gifts the wanderer a mirror that enables travel through time.
-In the present, Shastri with the help of sorcerer Kethu tries to open Bimbisara's treasure.
-However, Shastri is killed when he accidentally touches the treasure door to save his son.
-The son grows up to be Subramanya Shastri, an acclaimed doctor who desires to open the treasure and fulfill his father's wish.
+In 1974, Shastri with the help of sorcerer Kethu tries to open Bimbisara's treasure chamber.
+However, Shastri is killed when he accidentally touches the door to save his son, Subramanya Shastri.
+The son grows up to be an acclaimed doctor who desires to open the treasure and fulfill his father's wish.

 In the past, Bimbisara of the Trigartala Empire is a ruthless king who rules with an iron fist.
 He conquers kingdoms at his will and has received several gifts including Sanjeevani which can revive the dead.
-Bimbisara plans to conquer the Asmaka Kingdom next.
+Bimbisara plans to conquer the Asmaka kingdom next.
 He kills the Asmaka king and imprisons princess Ira when they refuse to kneel.
 Bimbisara then receives the mirror from the cave which he likes and keeps it in his bedroom.
 One day, he attacks a pious village that defies his orders.
-He retrieves Dhanvantari, a book of medicine from them, and kills a girl and the priest who predict his downfall.
-Later, Bimbisara is attacked by his twin brother Devadutta (the wanderer) who pushes Bimbisara into the mirror and takes his place as the emperor.
+He retrieves Dhanvantari, a book of medicine, from them and kills a girl and the priest who predict his downfall.
+Later, Bimbisara is attacked by his twin brother Devadutta (the wanderer) who pushes Bimbisara into the mirror and takes his place as a noble emperor.

 Through the mirror, Bimbisara lands unconsciously in modern-day Hyderabad in 2022 inside a truck.
 The truck driver throws him out onto the road and leaves.
 Bimbisara wakes up but is perplexed by the modern-day world.
 He wanders in the city aimlessly, breaking into every mirror that he can find in the hope of returning to his world.
-He is taken to the police where SI Vyjayanthi and constable Prasadam try to use him to their advantage.
+He is taken to the police station where SI Vyjayanthi and constable Prasadam try to use him to their advantage.
 Meanwhile, Kethu informs Shastri that Bimbisara has arrived, and they begin to search for him.
 Vyjayanthi and Bimbisara attend a conference where they find Vishwanandan Varma who claims to be a descendant of Bimbisara.
 They follow him to a place where Vishwanandan inaugurates Bimbisara's statue.
 A construction crane's beam is about to fall on Bimbisara, only to be saved by a girl, who is a look-alike of the girl whom he killed in the past.